 Until 2018, Guyana was among the handful of countries in the world that explicitly criminalized cross-dressing.
 In Quincy McEwan et al. v.
-AG of Guyana, the applicants - four trans individuals and the Society Against Sexual Orientation Discrimination (SASOD) challenged the constitutionality of a law which criminalized cross-dressing.
-The four trans applicants were all arrested and convicted under section 153(1)(xlvii) of the Summary Jurisdiction (Offences) Act.
-Section 153(1) (xlvii) prohibited every person who, "being a man, in any public way or public place, for any improper purpose, appears in a female attire; or being a woman, in any public way or public place, for any improper purpose, appears in a male attire."
-The applicants claimed that this law violated the rule of law and the rights of the applicants to equality, nondiscrimination, and freedom of expression.
+AG of Guyana54, the applicants - four trans individuals and the Society Against Sexual Orientation Discrimination (SASOD) - challenged the constitutionality of a law which criminalized cross-dressing.
+The four trans applicants were all arrested and convicted under section 153(1)(xlvii) of the Summary Jurisdiction (Offences) Act.55 Section 153(1)(xlvii) prohibited every person who, "being a man, in any public way or public place, for any improper purpose, appears in a female attire; or being a woman, in any public way or public vay or public place, for any improper purpose, appears in a male attire."
+The applicants claimed that this law violated the rule of law and the rights of the applicants to equality, non-discrimination, and freedom of expression.
+The law was said to be bad law because it was vague, uncertain, irrational, and discriminatory.
+The vagueness and uncertainty relate to the words "improper purpose," "female attire," and "male attire."